iOS

 1. Ensure you have all the Prerequisites (excluding CocoaPods).

-2. Clone the SDK distribution repository using git clone and check out the tag corresponding to the SDK variant you wish to use.
-For information about tag meanings, refer to the CocoaPods Installation section.
+2. Clone the SDK distribution repository using git clone and check out the tag corresponding to the SDK variant you want to use.
+You can see a sample tag in the CocoaPods Installation section.

-3. Add SDK Files to Your Xcode Project:
+3. Add the SDK Files to your Xcode project:

 • Navigate to the IncdOnboarding folder in the cloned repository.